Openscapes/csu-coast-cohort/github-clinic/benjamin.md

 - bananas
 - tamales
-- I need a taco with a tamale and a bannana
+- I need a taco with a tamale and a banana
 - Ben is very very lost

 Here is a table with some collaborators *(tables use `|`s and `-`s to separate columns and rows)*: